fabianoxyz/my-redis/README.md

 This solution is implemented in Kotlin 2.1.x using JVM 21.

 ## Description
-This is Redis-like server with support for RESP v2 and v3 protocols.
+This is Redis-like server with support for RESP v2 protocol.
 It seamlessly works with the Redis CLI, as well as the Jedis (Java) Client for Redis or any other standard client.